-In this unit, you will gain an understanding of how enterprise and business works.
-You will examine enterprise activities in existing businesses of various sizes and consider the processes needed to set up a new business in the current environment.
+In this unit, students will gain an understanding of how enterprise and business works.
+Students will examine enterprise activities in existing businesses of various sizes and consider the processes needed to set up a new business in the current environment.
 Businesses need employees who are enterprising to help contribute to business growth and success.
-This unit will give you the foundation knowledge and understanding for developing enterprise and entrepreneurial skills and finding employment in the small to medium-sized enterprise (SME) sector.
+This unit will give students the foundation knowledge and understanding for developing enterprise and entrepreneurial skills and finding employment in the small to medium-sized enterprise (SME) sector.

 Unit 2: Planning for and pitching for an enterprise activity (30% of the final grade)

-In this unit, you will find out how people use enterprise skills to develop new businesses or new ideas within a business, and you will gain an understanding of the types of skills they have used.
-You will use a range of techniques to unlock and develop your own creativity to develop enterprise ideas.
+In this unit, students will find out how people use enterprise skills to develop new businesses or new ideas within a business, and will gain an understanding of the types of skills used.
+Students will use a range of techniques to unlock and develop their own creativity to develop enterprise ideas.

 Unit 3: Promoting and financing an enterprise idea